Google Business Profile Optimisation:

 Claim and Verify Ownership

-According to setup guidance, search for your business on Google and click “Own this business?” if it appears unclaimed.
+Setup guidance, search for your business on Google and click “Own this business?” if it appears unclaimed.
 Google verifies ownership through postcard, phone, or email depending on your business type.

 Complete Every Profile Section

-According to research from multiple sources, incomplete profiles lose business directly.
+Research from multiple sources, incomplete profiles lose business directly.
 Google prefers well-detailed profiles for ranking, so ensure accuracy across all sections:

 Attributes: Use Google’s attribute feature providing specific details about offerings—wheelchair accessible, outdoor seating, free Wi-Fi, etc.